 How to Transcribe an Interview?

-Verbatim transcription is the method of converting the conversation into text precisely the way the participant spoke it.
-It would help if you were careful while listening to the audio for capturing the sound, tone, words, pauses.
+Verbatim transcription is the method of converting a conversation into text, precisely as the participant spoke it.
+It would be helpful if you were careful while listening to the audio to capture the sound, tone, words, and pauses.
 You can make use of punctuation to convey the exact speech.

-It’s a ready-to-read transcript, and it includes a transcript with minor paraphrasing and detailed editing.
-It consists of the entire conversation of the transcript with slight paraphrasing by eliminating:
+It’s a ready-to-read transcript that includes minor paraphrasing and detailed editing.
+It consists of the entire conversation of the transcript, with slight paraphrasing by eliminating:

 - Grammatical errors